JessHatfield/join-the-siege/README.md

 Finally, I've used locust to load test the solution at scale

-At each stage I attempted to get the most bang for my buck, choosing technologies that would give me the most functionality for the least amount of time investment.
+At each stage I attempted to get the most bang for my buck, choosing technologies that would give me the most functionality for the least amount of time investment

 - Using a zero-shot classifier to avoid having to collect a dataset and train a model/trick a LLM into working with sensitive data
 - Using Docker + Google Cloud Run + Terraform to abstract away much of the complexity around building infrastructure/allowing me to support a wide range of load cases